|Boateng vs Boateng: Germany vs Ghana|

 -- I avoided the sensitivity of territorial issues left behind by the two World Wars.
 This is just a simple blog.
 I do not intend to be political about that.

--- Alfred Bickel is the only player from the World War's eras selected.
+-- Alfred Bickel is the only player from the World War's eras that I selected.
 He played for Switzerland.

--- France brought Ignace Kowalczyk and Oscar Heisserer to the WC Finals in 1938.
+-- France brought Ignace Kowalczyk and Oscar Heisserer to the World Cup Finals in 1938.
 Heisserer was born in an area when it was still under Germany, but today, it is now as a part of France.
+I decided not to select Heisserer.
 Ignace Kowalczyk was born in North Rhine-Westphalia.
 Thus, Kowalczyk was listed on the blog.

 -- Kevin-Prince Boateng (Ghana) is the brother of Jerome Boateng who played for Germamy.
-They opposed each other in the World Cup Finals.
+They played against each other in the World Cup Finals.